 The hotel’s entrance has also been reconfigured to give a more ‘smooth and striking sense of arrival’ with bronze greeter desks and a new reception.

-One Aldwych has 93 guestrooms and 12 suites, plus two restaurants: Eneko London by three Michelin-starred basque chef Eneko Atxa; and Indigo.
+One Aldwych has 86 rooms and 16 suites, plus two restaurants: Eneko Basque Kitchen & Bar by three Michelin-starred basque chef Eneko Atxa; and Indigo.

 Managing director Simon Hirst, the hotel’s original GM who returned in 2017 as managing director after four years at Raffles Hotel Singapore, departed following the completion of the project, leaving general manager Janine Marshall in the driving seat.